anko/tap-to-tapson/readme.markdown

     <tap-producer> | tap-to-tapson | <tapson-consumer>

-Reads [TAP 13][1].
+Reads [TAP 13][1], produces tapson as equivalent as possible.

-Comments are interpreted as a "heading" for the expected value of the following tests, until the next comment appears.
-Markers for "TODO", "skip" and "diag" are added to the description field too.

-## Examples
+## Mapping examples

 <!-- !test program lsc cli.ls | head -c -1 -->

-Here's how comments work as "headings" for the `expected` property of tests;
+Comments are interpreted as a "heading" for the `expected` properties of the following tests, until the next comment appears.

 <!-- !test in simple example -->